 Mastering plays a technical and artistic roll in the finishing of a song, EP or album.
 Mastering a track should:

-- balances the perceived volume each track on an album or EP so that there is continuity between each track.
+- Balance the perceived volume of each track on an album or EP so that there is continuity between each track.

-- balance the tonality of each track e.g. make sure the vocals are of compareable loudness between each track, make sure the bass isn’t too loud in one track or too quiet in another.
+- Balance the tonality of each track e.g. make sure the vocals are of comparable loudness between each track, make sure the bass isn’t too loud in one track or too quiet in another.

-- Correct an issues with individual songs e.g. excessive sibelance missed in the mixing process, percussive elements which “pop out”, rogue frequencies which may have been missed because the mixing environment wasn’t neutral etc.
+- Correct any issues with individual songs e.g. excessive sibilance in the vocals (harsh s and t sounds that stick out) missed in the mixing process, percussive elements which “pop out”, rogue frequencies which may have been missed because the mixing environment wasn’t neutral etc.

-- Bring your finished project to a reasonably loud volume suitable to the genre whilst retaining musical dynamics i.e. not squashing the life out of your mixes but making it commercially compareable.
+- Bring your finished project to a reasonably loud volume suitable to the genre whilst retaining musical dynamics i.e. not squashing the life out of your mixes but making it commercially comparable.

 The bottom line is if a mix is killer the mastering engineers job is much more straight forward however if your tracks have been mixed in a less than perfect mix environment or by less experienced mix engineers (even experienced engineers miss things too), the mixes might need a little help.
 Mastering is therefore both a continuity, compliancy and corrective process.

 As explained above, mastering your music adds continuity to you tracks on an album or EP.
 It also helps to get your music in the ballpark sonically where other commercial releases sit.
 Having your track mastered by the engineer who mixed your tracks is generally discouraged because they may lack the perspective to see the finished mix.
 It’s similar to a painter who frames his own paintings, they may find it hard to the see the finished painting and pick a nice frame because they are still so focused on the process.

 My mate has these cracked plugins with some great mastering presets.
 I’ll just get him to do it.